Noopuragr/EVA4/S14-15/Readme.md

 * So at a time we are saving 4 images at once, 1 fg-bg, 1fg-bg-flip, 1 fg-bg-mask, 1 fg-bg-flip-mask in 2 folders - 1 for mask ,and other for original
 * It took around 10 minutes for 80k images.
 * Then we zipped both the folders.
 * At the end we had 5 zip folder named as data_Part1, data_Part2,...data_Part5.
-Each are arounf 580MB.
+Each are around 580MB.

 ### 5. Generating depth images for fg-bg images
 * Since we don't have any depth camera, we had to lie on some pre-trained model to generate depth images.